© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman site 450yds (410m) E of Pentico Farm is a scheduled monument protected by Historic England under reference 1004695.
 View the official record →

-# Roman site 450 yards east of Pentico Farm This site is a Roman settlement or industrial complex located in Wiltshire.
+The Roman site 450 yards east of Pentico Farm is a Romano-British archaeological location situated in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004695.

 Roman site 450yds (410m) E of Pentico Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004695.